 Here are the top 3 reasons why I bought Datadog:

-(1) Customer-focused culture
+(1) Customer-focused culture leading to growth opportunities

 Datadog’s founders were based in New York and had huge difficulties raising funds which forced them to spend six months listening to customers before writing their first line of code.
 The company was laser-focused for 5 years (2012-16) on the infrastructure segment with the company designing an infrastructure monitoring service specifically for the cloud.
 Focusing on infrastructure monitoring ensured that its first product was widely used by developer, operation and business teams before Datadog launched its second product – application performance monitoring in 2017.